-Another very serious national security threat is the growing debt bomb — most notably due to federal funding of statist Democratic Party programs for special interest constituencies — all at the expense of national defense spending.
+Another very serious national security threat is the growing debt bomb — most notably due to federal funding of statist Democrat Party programs for special interest constituencies — all at the expense of national defense spending.
 A quick look at the U.S. Debt Clock will provide sobering insight into our nation’s ever-growing and utterly unsustainable debt.

 While Republicans in Congress have actually held some ground on spending in the last eight years, both political parties share substantial responsibility for untenable federal spending growth and waste, both of which have ballooned under the Obama regime.